SystemsApproach/7E/part_one.rst

 through a cable, but there are many other more subtle failure modes—the end-to-end logical connection does not guarantee every sent message is actually received.
-Our goal for Part One is to support what is commonly known as best-effort packet delivery, where dealing with this imperfection is one of the factors that makes Part Two interesting.
+Our goal for Part One is to support what is commonly known as *best-effort packet delivery*, where dealing with this imperfection is one of the factors that makes Part Two interesting.
 In short, you can read Parts One and Two in either order, knowing that the “interface” between the two halves is a universal,